Extensive Ida storm damage hurts oil industry recovery effort - Up News Info

 Article content

+Some 1.4 million barrels of oil and 1.88 billion cubic feet of natural gas remained offline, the offshore regulator said.
+Oil companies were slow to return offshore workers with 39 of the 288 platforms evacuated last week getting crews by Wednesday.

-Stone Oil has yet to be able to assess the damage to its Port Fourchon facilities due to debris filled and water-damaged roads.
-It will shift more of its operations to a facility in Cameron, Louisiana, Odak said, but is committed to rebuilding in Port Fourchon.
+Stone Oil, which provides diesel and other fuels to offshore providers, has yet to be able to assess its coastal facilities.
+It will temporarily shift some operations to Cameron, Louisiana, Odak said, but is committed to rebuilding in Port Fourchon.

-Oil producers on Wednesday had returned staff to only 39 of 288 platforms operated by BP Plc, BHP Group, Chevron Corp and Shell.
-Offshore facilities in the region contribute 16% of U.S. production.

-The main road to Port Fourchon was not passable on Tuesday and officials limited access to emergency vehicles.
-Several companies are looking to shift offshore support operations because of infrastructure damage.
+Port Fourchon was swamped by a 12- to 14-foot storm surge, and recorded a wind gust of up to 190 mph, a port official estimated.
+The U.S. Coast Guard expect to reopen the port after safety checks are completed.

+“We’re not talking about weeks, we’re talking about days,” said Coast Guard Capt.
+Will Watson.

 Advertisement